mfmealing/data-analytics-power-bi-report707/README.md

 before.
 The graph was left at months for best visuals.
 Added a bar chart for the distribution of orders by product category and a table showing the top 10 products by total orders, including the product name, category, total revenue, total customers and total orders.
 This was then sorted alphabetically and data bars were added to the revenue column.
-Created KPI visuals - this involved making new measures for the total revenue. profit and orders for the past quarter, using the PREVIOUSQUARTER fucntion.
+Created KPI visuals - this involved making new measures for the total revenue. profit and orders for the past quarter, using the PREVIOUSQUARTER function.
 The targets of these three measures were then also calculated by multiplying the previous quarter's values by 1.05.
 The KPI was then set up with the values as the total (revenue, profit or orders), the trend axis as the starts of the quarter and the target as the mewly calculated targets.
 This was then formatted so that high was good and the colour green and low was bad and the colour red.